Chinese hospital ship Daishan Dao: History

 The ship was launched in 2007 with the stated intention of giving China a platform to provide a better means to providing quicker humanitarian response to disasters around the world, but others contend it also allows China to extend the navy's blue water capabilities.
 Peace Ark is primarily engaged in China's international humanitarian medical relief efforts, known as "Mission Harmony."

 On 1 September 2010, the hospital ship embarked on a three-month Mission Harmony-2010 to the Gulf of Aden with a total of 428 officers including 100 medical workers.
 Peace Ark visited Djibouti, Kenya, Tanzania, the Seychelles and Bangladesh.
 It provided medical services to 17,345 outpatients and performed 97 surgeries.

 After sailing across the Pacific Ocean and passing through the Panama Canal for Mission Harmony-2011, the ship arrived in the Caribbean Sea, where it visited Cuba, Jamaica, Trinidad and Tobago, and Costa Rica.
-It provided outpatient services for 11,446 people and 118 surgeries are performed.
+It provided outpatient services for 11,446 people and 118 surgeries were performed.

 The ship returned to Southeast and Southern Asia for Mission Harmony-2013, visiting Brunei, the Maldives, Pakistan, India, Bangladesh, Myanmar, Indonesia and Cambodia.
 It provided services to 30,713 people and 293 surgeries were performed.
 In November 2013, she was deployed to Tacloban, Philippines to assist in the recovery from Typhoon Haiyan.